Fayard

+History

 In 1999, Éditions Pauvert became part of Fayard.
 Claude Durand was director of Fayard from 1980 until his retirement in 2009.
 He was replaced by Olivier Nora, previously head of Éditions Grasset & Fasquelle another division of the Hachette group.

 On 6 November 2013, Nora was replaced by Sophie de Closets, who officially took over at the beginning of 2014.

 In December 2009, Hachette Littérature (publisher of the Pluriel pocket collection) was absorbed by Fayard.
 Isabelle Seguin, the director of Hachette Littérature, became literary director of Fayard.